 Get into the (festive) spirit of things with these fun activities!
 Keep those little hands and big minds busy with these easy Mid-Autumn crafts.

 Festivals gained new meaning after my daughter, Isha, was born.
 I was born and brought up in Mumbai where we celebrated most Hindu festivals, but now in a global city like Hong Kong, and with Isha, I’m getting the opportunity to learn about and participate in the rituals of so many more festivals.
-We’ve adopted the saying “When in Rome, do as the Romans do”, so this year we decided to celebrate the Mid-Autumn Festival in our own little way.
+We’ve adopted the saying “When in Rome, do as the Romans do”, so we like to celebrate the Mid-Autumn Festival in our own little way.

 The first thing that comes to mind when you think of the Mid-Autumn Festival is lanterns.
 Naturally, I suggested we begin there.
 I let Isha do the research (it’s such a relief when they start reading on their own, isn’t it?) and she started making one on her own similar to this one from Origami-Club.
 This is the most basic and easiest lantern design available and takes less than 10 minutes to make.
 Though it didn’t turn out quite as neatly as we expected it to, it gave Isha a great sense of accomplishment!
 Using the scissors confidently definitely helps with her fine motor skills.

 Still in search of the perfect lantern, I wanted her to understand how the same idea can be executed in many different ways.
 Hence, when I came across her secret stash (she is quite the hoarder!) and found cardboard roll from toilet paper, we followed instructions and made this lantern by Spend with pennies even faster!
-The cardboard roll makes the lantern a lot more stable and you can then go about decorating it stickers, paints and streamers.
+The cardboard roll makes the lantern a lot more stable and you can then go about decorating it with stickers, paints and streamers.

 Mooncakes and the mid-autumn festival are synonymous with each other.
-Playing with play dough has a calming effect on children and helps improve their pre-writing skills.
+Playing with playdough has a calming effect on children and helps improve their pre-writing skills.
 We didn’t have mooncake stencils like the ones on chalkacademy, so we decided to improvise and add our own touch to it.
 Isha led the way and showed me different ways of designing mooncakes such as pinching the edges or using the end of a pair of scissors.

 Making things with my daughter and experimenting with craft activities gives me insights into how she thinks and processes things.
 It also gives her an opportunity to think outside the box and come up with new ideas.